YulinChen12/Recipe-and-Average-Rating-Research-Project-2023/README.md

 Finally,we go back to our rearch question: **Do people tend to give more star rating for the complex recipe than the simple recipe?**

-In order to answer that, we will conducta a permutation test.
+In order to answer that, we will conduct a permutation test.

 ### Setting Up
 Null Hypothesis: People are rating the complex ingredients recipe and simple ingreditents recipe in the same scale.
 Any observed association in the sample data is due to random chance.